• Skip to primary navigation

 We thoroughly enjoyed these ribs!
 You get a nice touch of heat and layers of flavour!

-So go ahead and celebrate Canada's 150 the birthday with these ribs and Fantastic Potato Salad made with Yukon Gold potatoes which were developed in Guelph, Ontario.
-They are a yellow fleshed, waxy potato that lend themselves well to salads.
+So go ahead and celebrate Canada's 150 birthday with these ribs and Southern Potato Salad made with Yukon Gold potatoes which were developed in Guelph, Ontario.
+They are a yellow-fleshed, waxy potato that lend themselves well to salads.

 potato-salad